 There is No Pest Control With Untreated Wood

-As mentioned above, kiln drying wood can help remove unwanted bugs and eggs.
+As mentioned above, kiln-drying wood can help remove unwanted bugs and eggs.
 If you are using untreated wood, it means you are potentially inviting these creatures into your home.
-You could either switch the wood you’re using to Kiln wood or you could get in touch with terminix offices in connecticut (if you live in and around this area) to use the services of a professional pest control company.
-They will be able to get rid of unwanted pests in your home if this is the route you wish to go down.
-Reclaimed wood is highly desirable in large part due to its history, but when it comes to bugs, you want to leave those in the past.
+You could either switch the wood you’re using to Kiln wood, or you could get in touch with Terminix offices in Connecticut (if you live in and around this area) to use the services of a professional pest control company.
+They can eliminate unwanted pests in your home if this is the route you wish to go down.
+Reclaimed wood is highly desirable largely due to its history, but when it comes to bugs, you want to leave those in the past.

 Untreated Wood Wears and Tears Much Faster

-Ultimately, untreated wood will experience wear and tear at a much faster rate than treated materials.
+Ultimately, untreated wood will experience wear and tear much faster than treated materials.
 If you decide to use untreated wood, you will need to set aside money to maintain your new reclaimed wood pieces over time and be prepared to replace pieces as the ones installed warp and shrink.
 Simply kiln drying the wood before installation positions your wood to have a long life, free of most things that cause warping and early degrading.
-It really will make your wood last longer, look better, cost less, and be less of a pain for you to maintain.
+It will make your wood last longer, look better, cost less, and be less painful for you to maintain.

 Find the Reclaimed Wood That’s Right for Your Next Project

-If you don’t know where to start adding recliamed wood to you home – no worries!
+No worries if you don’t know where to start adding reclaimed wood to your home!
 We love helping homeowners bring their reclaimed wood dreams to life.
-So if you’re new to the game, we’d be happy to help you get started with whatever project you have in mind.
+So if you’re new to the game, we’d be happy to help you get started with whatever project you have.